 - Many newer bundt pans are nonstick and heavy and I find my cakes literally fall out of the pan.
-My old bundt is thinner and the cake always needs coaxing to come out.
-No matter what you need to really great every nook and cranny of the pan before adding the batter.
+My old bundt pan is thinner and the cake always needs coaxing to come out.
+No matter what you need to really grease every nook and cranny of the pan before adding the batter for the best results.

 I prefer keeping this cake in the refrigerator since it has fresh bananas in it and a cream cheese glaze.
 Lightly cover the cake with plastic wrap or keep it in an air-tight container for up to four days.

 You can swap out any pan you like if you don't have a bundt pan or want to use one.
 Bundt pans hold 10-12 cups of batter which is the perfect amount of batter for a 13" x 9", two 8" round cake pans, or a tube pan.

 A banana cake has a lighter, moister more delicate texture than banana bread.
 Banana bread has a dense crumb compared to the cake which contains more butter, sugar, flour, and eggs than a banana bread recipe which lightens up the texture of a cake and makes it moist.

 Honestly, ripe bananas do make a difference in taste since they sweeten as they ripen.
 If you need to use just-bought banana's make sure to thoroughly puree them so they are smooth.
 Also, you can put the bananas in the oven at 300 degrees F. and bake until the bananas turn brown and then puree and add to your batter.

 Yes, and it is easy, just replace the water with milk and the oil with softened butter.
 These two easy tweaks give the cake more flavor and a firmer homemade texture and crumb.